Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

 \item Lastly, the linear independence of the functions $\LF_\beta$ is a consequence of their different asymptotic properties, as explained in the end of Section~\ref{subsec::ppf_concluding}. \end{itemize}

 Theorem~\ref{thm::coulombgasintegral} shows that $\{\LF_{\beta} \colon \beta\in\LP_N\}$ forms a basis for a solution space\footnote{It is not known to us what the dimension of the full solution space to the PDE system~\eqref{eqn::USTPDE} is.
-However, it is plausible that imposing the additional constraint~\eqref{eqn::USTCOV} and possibly a bound for the growth of the solutions analogous to~\cite[Part~1,~Equation~(20)]{FloresKlebanPDE}, the dimension of the restricted solution space is the Catalan number $\frac{1}{N+1} \binom{2N}{N} = \#\LP_N$. } of the PDE system~\eqref{eqn::USTPDE}.
+However, it is plausible that imposing the additional constraint~\eqref{eqn::USTCOV} and possibly a bound for the growth of the solutions analogous to~\cite[Part~1,~Eq.~(20)]{FloresKlebanPDE}, the dimension of the restricted solution space would equal the Catalan number $\frac{1}{N+1} \binom{2N}{N} = |\LP_N|$. } of the PDE system~\eqref{eqn::USTPDE}.
 There is another useful basis consisting of \emph{pure partition functions} $\{\PartF_{\alpha} \colon \alpha \in \LP_N\}$.
-To explain how these two bases are related, we recall that a \emph{meander} formed from two link patterns $\alpha, \beta\in \LP_N$ is the planar diagram obtained by placing $\alpha$ and the horizontal reflection of $\beta$ on top of each other:
+To explain how these two bases are related, let us recall that a \emph{meander} formed from two link patterns $\alpha, \beta\in \LP_N$ is the planar diagram obtained by placing $\alpha$ and the horizontal reflection of $\beta$ on top of each other\footnote{Some authors call these ``meandric systems.''}: